mynewsdesk/mndx-bootstrap/README.markdown

 * First, we want to increase the version number in the `package.json` and `bower.json` files and commit this.
 * Then we want to tag the commit, because `bower` use the git tag as version number instead of reading a manifest file.
 * To release the new version, we will just push those changes to master
+* Publish the version to npm
-* And last but not least, now want to update the doc (style-guide) too, use the `gulp gh-pages` task for this.
+* And last but not least, now want to update the doc (style-guide) too, use the gulp gh-pages` task for this.

 I've created a gulp task for all those steps:

 `gulp release [--level patch|minor|major]`

-*Publish the package to NPM*

-`npm publish`

 The level change the version increment according to the semver documentation.